AndrewWPhillips/eggql/TUTORIAL.md

 ### Enums

 In the above code we used an integer to identify episodes.
 For example, the `Hero` function's parameter is `episode int`.
-For this type of data GraphQL provides enums, which are essentially an integer restricted to as set of named values.
+For this type of data GraphQL provides enums, which are essentially an integer restricted to a set of named values.
 If you are familiar with GraphQL schemas we can define a new `Episode` enum type with 3 values type like this:

 ```graphqls
 enum Episode {